 This gluten free sponge cake is light and airy, and so simple to make.
 Serve it with fresh whipped cream and strawberries on a hot day.
 It’s perfect for Memorial Day, or any day!

 Gluten free sponge cake is a light and airy treat that I think of almost like a blank gluten free cake canvas.
-It has such mild flavor that I can serve it however I like: with or without fruit, with just a big dollop of whipped cream, or with a drizzle of simple syrup.
+It has such mild flavor and tender texture you can serve it a million different ways: with or without fruit, with just a big dollop of whipped cream, or with a drizzle of simple syrup.
 And it’s the perfect end to a big meal on a warm day.
-Remember that it’s called sponge cake, though!
-It’s very simple, and anything but a typical, super-moist gluten free cake.[pinit]

-Gluten free sponge cake is very similar to gluten free angel food cake, but it makes use of the egg yolks instead of just the whites, resulting in a more flavorful, slightly more moist cake.
-And although I really do not like to sift flours, both sponge cake and angel food cake call for sifting.
-I’m sorry I love you and it’s worth it.
+Sponge cake is very similar to gluten free angel food cake, but it includes the egg yolks instead of just the whites, resulting in a more flavorful, slightly more moist cake.

 Preheat your oven to 350°F. Grease a 9-inch round cake pan* well and set it aside.

 *Alternatively, multiply all of the ingredients in this recipe by 150% or 1.5.
 Follow the recipe instructions as written, but divide the batter between two 8-inch cake pans.
 Bake them for about 25 minutes or until the cakes have begun to pull away from the sides of the pan and a toothpick comes out mostly clean, or with a few moist crumbs attached.